rizwan09/rizwan09.github.io/_pages/about.md

 </p>

 <p align="justify">
 I have received my Bachelor's in Computer Science and Engineering from the <a href="http://cse.buet.ac.bd/">CSE@BUET</a>, in September 2015.
-Since 2025, I am serving as an ACL ARR Area Chair.
+I have accepted the Senior Area Chair Invitation for EMNLP 2025!!!
 </p>

 <!--